monkmakes/pi_box_1/README.md

-# pi_starter_kit_2
+# pi_box_1a

-Code to accompany the Monk Makes Electronic Starter Kit for Raspberry Pi V2
+Code to accompany the MonkMakes Project Box for Raspberry Pi